 On this page, you find the full Title History for the American Heavyweight Championship, with all Championship Info, Statistics, the Belt Design changes through the years, and the full list of Title Reigns, along with dates, events, and reign durations.

-The American Heavyweight Championship was a secondary title contested in Independent Circuit, by men wrestlers.
+The American Heavyweight Championship was a main title contested in Independent Circuit, by men wrestlers.

 The championship was first established on January 19, 1881.